Environmental policy of the United States: Global environmental policy

+Reverses promise to regulate carbon dioxide

-In 2001, President Bush broke a campaign environment promise by reversing a promise he had made during his presidential campaign to regulate carbon dioxide emissions from coal-burning power plants.
-Governor Bush pledged power plants would have to meet clean-air standards while promising to enact tougher policies to protect the environment.
+In 2001, President Bush reversed an environmental campaign promise to regulate carbon dioxide emissions from coal-burning power plants.
+Governor Bush had pledged that power plants would have to meet clean-air standards, while promising to enact tougher policies to protect the environment.
+President Bush's change of heart emphasized the administration's shift towards aligning itself more closely with priorities of the fossil fuel industry.
 The broken campaign promise was seen as a betrayal by environmental groups.
 The president's reversal on regulating carbon dioxide emissions was one of a series of controversial stands on environmental issues.
 For example, the Bush administration ruled that factory farms can claim they do not discharge animal waste to avoid oversight from the Clean Air Act.
+Environmental advocates argued that these policies prioritized convenience of the industry over long-term public health and environmental protection.